The Pirates of Penzance

 Mabel marries Frederick and Edith gets the Pirate King,

-The sergeant, Ruth, and Sam and Kate and one more chance to patter sing (6).
+The Sergeant, Ruth, and Sam and Kate and one more chance to patter sing (6).

 The daughters all get husbands, but there’s more of men than ladies, so